-No. You must contact your Securities Commission (see Appendix A) and request that the SEDI operator remove that security from your list of designated securities.
+No. You must contact your securities regulatory authority (see Appendix A) and request that the SEDI operator remove that security from your list of designated securities.
 The SEDI operator can only remove the security after receiving written authorization from the issuer's representative to remove it.